tpascarella/sr50/docs/problem.md

 sidebar_position: 2
 ---

-# Everyone's Problem
+# Problems

-## "Financial Advisors" are just Insurance Salesmen
+## "Financial Advisors" are Actually Insurance Salesmen

 Another problem is that financial advisors are actually insurance salesmen who pose as financial advisors.